 Choosing an appropriate technologyChoosing between various forms of technology (hardware/software), physical machine or brain power.

-Being able to interpret documentation for the tool
+Being able to interpret documentation

 - Accessing documentation and using it to inform the use of the tool in the context that is required.

 - For code, documentation is the formal information supplied for the use of a defined function.
 For other types of tools, this also includes video descriptions, informal notes, help systems or websites.

 Assessing the feasibility of getting a useful answer

 - A preflight checklist before take-off.
 A "yes, ok" or "no go" check on the computation.

 - Questioning if the errors involved are going to overwhelm the result and a useful solution will not be achieved.

 - Questioning whether it is feasible to find the solution within a reasonable time.